rwijtvliet/portfolyo/docs/core/pfline.rst

 Volume-only, price-only or revenue-only
 =======================================

 With the ``.volume``, ``.price`` and ``.revenue`` properties, we are able to extract the specified data from a complete portfolio line.
-The returned ``PfLine`` is flat, as keeping the children would lead to incorrect values in some situations (in case we want to get the price part of a complete portfolio line - in that case, the aggregate price is the average of the children's prices, *weighted with their volumes* - which we lose if we keep only the prices).
+For nested portfolios lines, the returned ``PfLine`` may still be flat; this is the case if keeping the children would lead to incorrect values.
+(E.g., getting the price part of a nested complete portfolio line: the aggregate price is the average of the children's prices, *weighted with their volumes*.
+The individual prices cannot simply be added up.)

 Further below, in the section on arithmatic_, we see the reverse operation: combining two portfolio lines into a complete one.